jorgecarleitao/arrow2/guide/src/io/csv_reader.md

 # CSV reader

-When compiled with feature `io_csv`, you can use this crate to read CSV files.
+When compiled with feature `read_csv`, you can use this crate to read CSV files.
 This crate makes minimal assumptions on how you want to read a CSV, and offers a large degree of customization to it, along with a useful default.

 ## Background